LukasMut/human_alignment/README.md

 * Can we correlate accuracy with CKA similarity of representations?
 * How uniformly does the model makes mistakes vs humans?
 * Fine-tune each model on THINGS (multi-class classification) and then compare against humans?
+* predict the similarity space of a different model (use predictions of one model as label)

 ## Results
 | Model                 | Things | Cifar-100-0 | #parameters | Imagenet Accuracy |